Graylog2/documentation/pages/getting_started/rsyslog.rst

 If you have modified the config file and it is somehow invalid, the service command will not bring rsyslog back up - so don't worry, you can always delete the line!

-We have even more information how to send messages to Graylog on :ref:`a special page <ingest_data>` in our Documentation.
+Further information on how to send log messages are on :ref:`a sperate page <ingest_data>` in our documentation